 However, the Spanish, eager to regain control, sent reenforcements and regained control of the territory by 1817.

 Bolivar regrouped and in 1819 moved into Colombia from Venezuela defeating and pushing back the Spanish across the Andes until evetually winning the decisive battle at the Puente de Boyaca on 7th August (the date on which Colombia now celebrates its Independence Day).
-Three days after what became known as the Battle of Boyaca Simon Bolivar arrived in Bogota to declare Colombia's independence from Spain.
+Three days after what became known as the Battle of Boyaca Simon Bolivar arrived in Bogota to declare Colombia's independence from Spain and mark a decisive moment in the history of Colombia.

 A pro-Spanish resistance continued to fight sporadically for the next few years, but by 1822 all resistance to Colombian independence had been quashed.